mukundraj/macosko-compute/docs/postsetup.md

     ```
     custom-stop # to stop custom jupyter lab
     ```
-- installing R and Python packages in custom jupyter lab
+- managing enviromemnts and installing R and Python packages in custom jupyter lab's environments

+    - use `custom -e <envname>` to start jupyter lab with a specified micromamba environment name for package isolation between projects
-    - see [here](/docs/custom.md) for steps to install R and python packages in custom jupyterlab
+    - see [here](/docs/custom.md) for steps to install R and python packages within custom environments

 ## path to workdir on highmem1 machine